Ferlab-Ste-Justine/ferlab-ui/packages/ui/src/components/Charts/Readme.md

     ctx.stroke();
 ```

-There is some unknow side effects from using `ctx` like the canvas can refresh itself without any warning making `SelectBoxLayer` harder to code since we loose the mouse listener when the canvas refresh.
+There is some unknown side effects from using `ctx` like the canvas can refresh itself without any warning making `SelectBoxLayer` harder to code since we loose the mouse listener when the canvas refresh.

 When adding a custom layer inside a canvas, take in account that can't render anything from outside the canvas.
 You should take in account every element that can be rendered at the limit of the chart.